2021 Investment Climate Statements: Saint Kitts and Nevis

 Foreign Exchange and Remittances

 St. Kitts and Nevis is a member of the ECCU and the ECCB.
 The currency of exchange is the Eastern Caribbean Dollar (XCD).
 As a member of the OECS, St. Kitts and Nevis has a fully liberalized foreign exchange system.
-The XCD was pegged to the United States dollar at a rate of 2.7 to USD 1.00 in 1976.
+The XCD was pegged to the United States dollar at a rate of 2.70 Eastern Caribbean dollars to $1.00 in 1976.
 As a result, the XCD does not fluctuate, creating a stable currency environment for trade and investment in St. Kitts and Nevis.

 Companies registered in St. Kitts and Nevis have the right to repatriate all capital, royalties, dividends, and profits.
 There are no restrictions on the repatriation of dividends for totally foreign-owned firms.
-However, a mixed foreign-domestic company may repatriate profits to the extent of its foreign participation.
+A mixed foreign-domestic company may repatriate profits to the extent of its foreign participation.

 As a member of the OECS, there are no exchange controls in St. Kitts and Nevis and the invoicing of foreign trade transactions are allowed in any currency.
 Importers are not required to make prior deposits in local funds and export proceeds do not have to be surrendered to government authorities or to authorized banks.
 There are no controls on transfers of funds.
 St. Kitts and Nevis is a member of the Caribbean Financial Action Task Force (CFATF).

 The country passed the Anti-Money Laundering Bill, 2019.
 The stated intent of this bill is to begin to bring the country into alignment with international standards for combating money laundering.
 St. Kitts and Nevis also passed the Proceeds of Crime and Asset Recovery Bill, 2019, which aims to provide the government with an additional tool to combat money laundering and terrorist financing.